kaizencc/code-words-game/README.md

   - Migrating from my initial psuedo-database of Javascript object storages to **MongoDB** was not trivial and took two days.
 I had to learn what `async` and `await` were and how to use it to my advantage.
   - If I were to start from scratch, I certainly would have used **Typescript** over **Javascript**.
 Often I wanted to keep my code more legible by declaring the types of my parameters but could not do so.
 By the time I realized this, I was in too deep.
   - I also could have spent more time researching a well-documented stack.
 I started with a vanilla tutorial and only considered a database from there.
 I should have started with full knowledge of the stack I was going to try, like the **MERN** stack.
 Funnily enough, I ended up quite close to that stack anyway.
+  - I researched **Colyseus.io** after having completed a signficant portion of my project, so I didn't go in that direction.
+But the next time I use Node.js to build a game I would certainly start with that open-source library, which is like **socket.io** on steroids and made for online multiplayer games.

 ## Using this Repository